 Elk – We’ve seen elk wander around the campground in Cataloochee.
 Do not approach them.
 Pack your food in the car and wait for them to leave.
 We once saw a female elk burn herself while exploring an unattended tiki torch lantern on a camper’s picnic table.
 Never, please, leave anything like that unattended.
 The poor elk was licking her nose for a long time after she burned it.

 Wild Boar – They are also visitors in some campgrounds.
-We’ve seen one in Cades Cove campground.
+We’ve seen one while camping in Cades Cove campground.
 Wild Boar are huge and dangerous.
-Stay away.
+Keep your distance.

 Phone reception is spotty to none, though we have found we could get some phone reception in the Balsam Mountain campground.

 You can get a site at most of the Great Smoky Mountains campgrounds on a first-come, first-served basis, except at Cataloochee.
 If you show up at Cataloochee campground without a reservation you won’t be allowed to pitch your tent.
 Instead, you’ll have to drive back a few miles until you have phone reception and book it online or by phone.
 You can book a campsite at Cataloochee here.
 It is also possible to reserve campsites at other Smoky Mountains campgrounds online including Cades Cove, Cosby, Elkmont, and Smokemont.
 The remaining campgrounds (Abrams Creek, Balsam Mountain, Big Creek, Deep Creek, and Look Rock) are only available on a first-come first-served basis.